 - 1. Disconnect the line voltage to the Power Module and (if installed) the external 24 V supply or the voltage for the digital outputs of the Control Unit. - 2.
 Remove the signal cables of the Control Unit. - 3.
 Remove the defective Control Unit. - 4.
 Mount the new Control Unit on the Power Module. - 5.
 Reconnect the signal cables of the Control Unit. - 6.
-Connect up the line voltage again. - 7.
-Open the right project for the drive in the PC. - 8.
-Go online and transfer the settings from the PC to the inverter by pressing the will be button.
-The inverter signals faults after the download.
+Switch on the line voltage again. - 7.
+Open the project in the PC the matches the drive. - 8.
+Go online and transfer the settings from the PC to the inverter by pressing the inverter signals faults after the download.
 Ignore these faults, as they will be automatically acknowledged by the following steps. - 9.
 Select the screen form for the safety functions. - 10.
 Select the "Change settings" button. - 11.
 Select the "Activate settings" button. - 12.
 Save your settings (copy RAM to ROM). - 13.
-Switch off the inverter supply voltage. - 14.
+Switch off the inverter power supply. - 14.
 Wait until all LEDs on the inverter go dark. - 15.
-Switch on the inverter supply voltage again. - 16.Perform a reduced acceptance test, see section: Reduced acceptance after a component has been replaced and a firmware change (Page 378).
+Switch on the inverter power supply again. - 16.Perform a reduced acceptance test. - Reduced acceptance after component replacement and firmware change (Page 397)